 “No, but I’m planning a works night out for next July and you’re all coming.”

 Because I shouldn’t be the only one in my office who sees this stuff.
-Who gets to witness events like ‘One Man Bond’, where a man breathlessly performs condensed versions of every James Bond film with so much commitment and enthusiasm that you wonder if he might actually die.
+Who gets to witness a man breathlessly performing condensed versions of every James Bond film with so much commitment and enthusiasm that you wonder if he might actually die on stage.
 To watch a play that will make your heart rise in your chest and choke back tears until you realise that everyone else is crying too.
 Or to laugh so hard that you worry your face will remain fixed in a permanent resting grin, like The Joker.
 Or Professor Brian Cox.
 These are the things to see.
 The risks everyone can and should take.
-Because,for a month each year, the fringe is a gift to the region, ensuring that there is always something potentially brilliant around the corner.
-That every theatre, function room and bar involved could contain the funniest, most heart-breaking, transformative and wonderful thing you have ever seen.
+Because, for a month each year, the fringe is a gift to the region, ensuring that there is always something potentially brilliant around the corner.
+That every theatre, function room and bar involved could contain the funniest, most heart-breaking and transformative thing you have ever seen.
 And to find out if that’s the case, all you need to be is curious.